nikosavola/raspi-server/README.md

-# Raspberry Pi server
+# My Raspberry Pi server setup

-Documentation to install my Raspberry Pi server setup
+Documentation to install my Raspberry Pi server setup including
+* Photoprism + Syncthing for open-source alternative to Google Photos
+  * Automatic backup
+  * View online on any device
+* Calibre server for ebook library and management
+  * Website for management and viewing/downloading on any device
+  * Standard OPDS support for KOReader (Kobo) and Moon Reader (Android phone)

-## Photoprism + Syncthing
+## Photoprism + Syncthing (required as base image)

 1. Flash the [PhotoprismPi image](https://docs.photoprism.app/getting-started/raspberry-pi/microsd-image/)
 2. Install [Syncthing as a service](https://pimylifeup.com/raspberry-pi-syncthing/)